react-bootstrap/react-bootstrap/README.md

 ## Getting started

+NOTE: Requires the latest React: 0.9.0-alpha.
+Get the build from http://react.zpao.com/builds/master/latest or from my build for npm `npm install git://github.com/stevoland/react-with-test-utils`

 You can import the lib with as AMD modules, CommonJS modules as a global JS script.

-First add the bootstrap CSS to your project then
+First add the bootstrap CSS to your project then:

 ### AMD
 ```